b-saivenkat/LPTIM_Tick_STM32l0xx/README.md

 - LPTIM fully replaces SysTick as the FreeRTOS time base
 - The solution functions as expected with CubeMX FreeRTOS v10.2.x

-## Power Observation on costume STM32 board
+## Power Observation on costum STM32 board

 - STOP mode current with FreeRTOS + LPTIM: ~0.3 mA
 - Bare-metal STOP mode on the same hardware: ~0.08 mA